 Store in a cool location out of heat and sunlight.
 (Don’t store homemade lotions and creams in a bathroom, since the fluctuating temperatures and humidity will shorten shelf life.)

 Did you enjoy this recipe for Rosehip & Ginseng Face Cream?
 If so, let’s keep in touch!
-Subscribe to my newsletter HERE to get my latest herbal projects, recipes & soap making ideas sent straight to your inbox once (sometimes twice) each month.
+Subscribe to my newsletter HERE to get my latest herbal projects, recipes & soap making ideas sent straight to your inbox two to four times each month.
 No spam ever, unsubscribe at any time.

-If you like the projects on this site, you’ll LOVE my upcoming print book!
-Available for pre-order now at the following places:
+If you like the projects on this site, you’ll LOVE my print book!
+Available now at the following places:

 and wherever books are sold!